 WASHINGTON, June 6 (Reuters) - The U.S. Food and Drug Administration said on Friday it has approved Biogen Idec Inc's long-lasting hemophilia A drug, Eloctate, adding another product to the company's nascent portfolio of drugs for non-malignant blood disorders.

 Hemophilia A is a rare, inherited blood clotting disorder that can lead to prolonged bleeding, bruising and joint and tissue damage.
 It is caused by deficient levels in the body of factor VIII, a protein needed to clot the blood.

-The FDA's ruling followed its approval in March of Biogen's hemophilia B treatment, Alprolix.
-Biogen developed both drugs with Swedish Orphan Biovitrum AB, or Sobi, and expects the products to form the basis of a new non-malignant blood disorder portfolio.
+The FDA's ruling follows its approval in March of Biogen's hemophilia B treatment, Alprolix.
+Biogen developed both drugs with Swedish Orphan Biovitrum AB and expects the products to form the basis of a new non-malignant blood disorder portfolio.

-(Reporting by Toni Clarke; Editing by Sandra Maler and Peter Cooney)
+(Reporting by Toni Clarke; Editing by Sandra Maler)